-The arrangement under which a PC is created and sold and the related PC Pool is administered will be classified as a grantor trust under subpart E, part I of subchapter J of the Code and not as an association taxable as a corporation.
+Each PC Pool will be classified as a grantor trust under subpart E, part I of subchapter J of the Code and not as an association taxable as a corporation.
 As an investor in a PC, you will be treated for federal income tax purposes as the owner of a pro rata undivided interest in the underlying Mortgages.

 If you own PCs, you must report on your federal income tax return your pro rata share of the entire income from the Mortgages in the related PC Pool, in accordance with your method of accounting.
-Income will include gross interest income at the interest rates on the mortgages and incidental fees, if any.
+Income will include gross interest income at the interest rates on the Mortgages and incidental fees, if any.

-You generally will be able to deduct, under Section 162 or 212 of the Code, your pro rata share of servicers' fees or any of our guarantee fees, including incidental fees paid by the borrowers and retained by the servicer or us and all administrative and other expenses of the PC Pool, in accordance with your method of accounting.
+You generally will be able to deduct, under Section 162 or 212 of the Code, your pro rata share of servicers' fees or any of our management and guarantee fees, including incidental fees paid by the borrowers and retained by the servicer or us and all administrative and other expenses of the PC Pool, in accordance with your method of accounting.
 The Code limits the deductions for these miscellaneous itemized deductions for some investors.

-Unless otherwise disclosed in the Supplement, PCs will be considered to represent "real estate assets" within the meaning of Section 856(c)(5)(B) of the Code.
-Interest income from the PCs will be considered to represent "interest on obligations secured by mortgages on real property" within the meaning of Section 856(c)(3)(B) of the Code.
+PCs generally will be considered to represent "real estate assets" within the meaning of Section 856(c)(5)(B) of the Code.
+Interest income from the PCs will be considered to represent